dafg05/Flixter/README.md

 - [ ] Run your app on a real device.

-Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. How to make code modular?
-For the api fetching and other functionality shared between ViewControllers, I used more boilerplate code than I would've liked
-2. Adjusting sizes of views across different screen sizes.

-## Video Walkthrough

 See sr.gif in main project directory.

 ## Notes

-As this was basically my first iOS app, getting to know the Objective C language and general codeflow was the biggest challenges.
+As this was basically my first iOS app, getting to know the Objective C language and general codeflow were the biggest challenges.

 ## Credits